 More than 1,100 Plymouth-based troops have marched through the city as part of a homecoming parade for 3 Commando Brigade.

 Royal Marines, gunners and sappers from 3 Commando, 42 Commando and 29 Commando among others took part in the march.

 The parade, from the Hoe to the city centre, was preceded by a Remembrance Service to mark Armistice Day.

 Many of the service personnel have recently returned from Operation Herrick 14 in Afghanistan.

 At the Hoe before the march, troops received campaign medals before observing the two-minute silence, which was led by commanding officer Brigadier Ed Davis.

 They included troops from 30 Commando IX Group and 42 Commando Royal Marines, along with Army units 29 Commando Royal Artillery and 24 Commando Royal Engineers.

 Political and senior Royal Navy figures were also at the ceremony, including Commander-in-Chief Fleet Admiral Sir Trevor Soar, defence minister Lord Astor of Hever, and Plymouth lord mayor Peter Brookshaw.

-Mayor Brookshaw told the troops that the city was "proud" of all they had done.'No time to mourn'
+Mayor Brookshaw told the troops that the city was "proud" of all they had done.